apple/swift-homomorphic-encryption/README.md

 > PIR is asymmetric, meaning the client may learn keyword-value pairs not requested, as happens in trivial PIR for instance.
 > A variant of PIR, known as *symmetric PIR*, would be required to ensure the client does not learn anything about values it did not request.

-### Private Nearest Neighbors Search (PNNS)
+### Private Nearest Neighbor Search (PNNS)
-Private nearest neighbors search (PNNS) enables a client with a private vector to search for the nearest vectors in a database hosted by a server, *without the server learning the client's vector.*.
+Private nearest neighbor search (PNNS) enables a client with a private vector to search for the nearest vectors in a database hosted by a server, *without the server learning the client's vector.*.
 Each row in the database is a *vector* with an associated *entry identifier* and *entry metadata*.
-During the PNNS protocol, the client issues a query using its private vector, and learns the nearest neighbors according to a ``DistanceMetric``.
+During the PNNS protocol, the client issues a query using its private vector, and learns the nearest neighbor according to a ``DistanceMetric``.
-Specifically, the client learns the distances between the client's query vector to the nearest neighbors, as well as the entry identifier and entry metadata of the nearest neighbors.
+Specifically, the client learns the distances between the client's query vector to the nearest neighbor, as well as the entry identifier and entry metadata of the nearest neighbor.

 A trivial implementation of PNNS is to have the client issue a generic "fetch database" request, independent of its private vector.
 Then the server sends the entire database to the client, who computes the distances locally.